hvnbool/KnapsackProblem/README.md

     *  Index - generated automatically, used for referring to the item in the answer.
     *  Weight - natural number, same units as Knapsack capacity - shows how much of the capacity it takes.
     *  Value - natural number, units according to your task - shows how important the item is.
 *  A button "Get the answer!" to get the answer for given data.

-> :warning: **Quantity of available items is limited to 40.
-All input data is natural numbers, i.e. 1, 2, 3 and so on.**
+**Note**: Quantity of available items is limited to 40.
+All input data is natural numbers, i.e. 1, 2, 3 and so on.

 ![alt text](https://github.com/hvnbool/KnapsackProblem/blob/master/img/Main%20window.png "Main Window")